HEA Beam

 Common Applications of HEA Beams

-HEA beams are widely used across multiple industries and applications:
+HEA beams are widely used across multiple industries and structural applications:

-HEA beams are essential in constructing frames, columns, floors, roofs, and bridges.
-They provide the structural skeleton for buildings, ensuring stability and strength.
+• Construction: frames, columns, floors, roofs and bridge decks.
+HEA sections form the structural skeleton of many steel buildings, ensuring stability and strength.

-HEA beams support heavy machinery, storage systems, mezzanine floors, and platforms in factories and warehouses.
+• Industrial facilities: supporting heavy machinery, storage systems, mezzanine floors, cranes and platforms in factories and warehouses.

 HEA Beams: Technical Specifications

-HEA beams come in a variety of sizes and materials to suit different project needs.
+HEA beams are available in various sizes and material grades to suit different structural and design requirements.
 Key specifications include:

 Selecting the Right HEA Beam